What artists need to know about Spotify and the major labels

 Pretty much every digital streaming service’s deal with labels (including indies) will contain a combination of a per-stream royalty rate, plus revenue sharing, an advance and minimum guaranteed revenue.

-Did you know that the major labels also have an equity stake in Spotify?
+Did you know that the major labels also had an equity stake in Spotify?

 The ownership stake the labels have in Spotify has been documented quite heavily.